-The big things don’t usually happen to us… right?
+Things don’t usually happen to us… right?
 They happen to someone else.
-We read other people’s stories in the newspaper, or on the local news then we forget about them as we go about our daily lives.
-Somehow we assume we’re immune, but it’s not something we consciously think about.
+We read other people’s stories in the newspaper, or on the local news, then we forget about them as we go about our lives.
+Somehow, we assume we’re immune, it’s not something we think about.